msjimc/GeneMatrix/Guide/ReadMe.md

 <hr />

-### Deselecting sequences
+### Deselecting sequences for export

-Removing a feature from the right hand is achieved by right mouse clicking on the node.
+Deselecting a feature for export is achieved by clicking on the node using the right hand mouse button.
 This removes the node from the right hand tree, returning it to left hand tree.
 If a node contains child nodes, these are removed from the node and also placed in the left hand tree (Figure 8).

 <hr />